mesosphere/python-interview/README.md

  Note that `#` will be the lowest unused integer within the role.

-## But...
+# Dependencies

+This project works with Python >= 3.5.
+The test suite uses the [pytest](https://docs.pytest.org/en/latest/getting-started.html) module.

+# Your Task

-The current implementation has a couple bugs.
-There's a minimal set of tests that demonstrate 2 of the N bugs.
-Finding additional bugs, will probably require writing additional tests!
+The current implementation has a couple of bugs.
+There's a minimal set of tests that demonstrate some of the N bugs.

+Modify the test suite in `test_server.py` until it exposes all the bugs.
+You will probably need to add some of your own test cases.
+Running the pytests should report the additional bugs.

+You can run the tests by downloading or cloning this repository, then running the command `pytest` in the project directory.

+Please package your solution as a tarball, including a short text file summarizing your changes.